cryptocopycats/awesome-cryptokitties-bubble/wrapped/README.md

 _Code on the Blockchain - Electronic Contract Scripts_

-# Wrapped CryptoKitties Blockchain Contracts / Services
+# Wrapped CryptoKitties (WCK) Blockchain Contract / Service

 > $WCK wrapped cryptokitties; its actually backed by a digital cat;
 > where as other coins are backed by hot-air.